AbhinavSaxena0211/AbhinavSaxenaPortfolio/README.md

 Include a dark mode toggle for better user experience.

-More interactive animations using libraries like GSAP or AOS.
+Add more interactive animations using libraries like GSAP or AOS.

 Author
 Abhinav Saxena